ishine/DualCodec/README.md

 torchaudio.save("out.wav", out_audio.cpu().squeeze(0), 24000)
 ```

-See "example.ipynb" for example inference scripts.
+See "example.ipynb" for a running example.

+## DualCodec-based TTS models
+### Benchmarking

+### Link to DualCodec-based TTS repositories

 ## Training DualCodec
 Stay tuned for the training code release!
+Should be within two weeks.

+## Citation